orbitartprint/bballorbit/src/blog/content/zoom-action.md

 - **Numbers & timing matter more than fancy sets.** If your first read doesn’t appear, reset quickly or use the next simple advantage.

 [IMAGE_PLACEHOLDER: Sequence images — ballhandler attack (1), zoom cut (2), kick or finish (3) — 2-up or single-column layout]

 ---

-## Common Zoom Variations (and why to use them)

-- **Basic Zoom (5-Out):** Space for an immediate drive and kick options.
-- **Staggered Zoom:** Uses two screens or stagger actions to free a shooter, good against switching defense.
-- **Middle Zoom:** The zoom happens to the middle lane — great to punish drop coverage.
-- **Horns Zoom:** Works well when you want a quick two-man game off a post or elbow screen.

-Each variation is the same principle: **create a reaction, read the reaction, attack the opening.**

----